Iveco Group and Nikola Corporation enter a new partnership phase; Iveco Group to assume ownership of JV

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerVor Inflationsdaten am Mittwoch: ATX-Anleger dürften zurückhaltend agieren -- DAX vorbörslich ohne klare Richtung -- Asiens Börsen schlagen unterschiedliche Richtungen ein
+Börse aktuell - Live TickerVor Inflationsdaten am Mittwoch: US-Börsen schließen schwächer -- ATX gibt letztlich nach -- DAX schließlich stabil -- Asiens Börsenhandel endet uneinheitlich

-Der Handelsstart dürfte am Dienstag in ruhigen Bahnen verlaufen.
-Am deutschen Aktienmarkt zeigt sich vorbörslich nur wenig Bewegung.
-In Fernost sin die Anleger uneins.
+Am heimischen Aktienmarkt übernahmen am Dienstag die Bären.
+Der deutsche Aktienmarkt wagte unterdessen keine großen Sprünge, dennoch prägten im Handelsverlauf rote Vorzeichen das Bild.
+Der US-Aktienmarkt notierte am Dienstag unterhalb der Nulllinie.
+In Fernost waren die Anleger unentschlossen.